<big>Glossary of Painting Terms</big>(As of July 2003)

 Substances that can dissolve binders without causing chemical changes.

-They evaporate completely, leaving no residue.
+They evaporate completely without leaving any residue.

 Solutions